-For a long time, I hated hotels because it seemed like there was no alternative to those complimentary bottles of mineral water (since I hadn’t replaced my SteriPEN).
+For a long time, I hated hotels because it seemed like there was no single use plastic alternative to those complimentary bottles of mineral water (since I hadn’t replaced my SteriPEN).
 But in recent times when I’ve stayed in a hotel – in India or elsewhere – I call in-room dining and ask them to send me a jug of filtered water everyday.
-It works beautifully – and considering that 10,00,000 plastic bottles are consumed in the world every minute, every little step counts.
+It works beautifully – and considering that 10,00,000 plastic bottles are consumed in the world every minute, every little step towards plastic free living counts.

 STEP 3: Consider if you really need a straw – and if yes, opt for a plastic alternative

 Isn’t it crazy how the whole world has taken to straws to suck liquids out of a bottle or glass?
 This isn’t about cleanliness – considering we already trust that the bottle or glass is clean enough to hold whatever we’re drinking.
 This isn’t about convenience either – I mean, how much easier is sipping a liquid through a straw than picking up the bottle or glass to drink directly?